MicrosoftDocs/learn/learn-pr/azure/manage-multiple-environments-using-bicep-azure-pipelines/includes/9-summary.md

-Your website's development team wanted to be able to deploy their changes within a Test environment, while keeping your production environment available for end users.
+Your website's development team wanted to be able to deploy their changes within a non-production environment, and remove the risk of their changes accidentally affecting your customers accessing the production website.

-In this module you learned how to add multiple environments to a YAML pipeline.
-You did this in such a way to allow for reuse.
-You were able to generalize the similar steps in a pipeline template and to vary on differences across environments by using parameters.
+In this module you learned how to work with multiple environments in a deployment pipeline.
+You were able to generalize the similar steps in a pipeline template, and to handle the differences between your environments by storing Bicep parameters in variables and variable groups.

-Now you can easily make additional environments available if needed.

 - References
     - [Template types & usage](/azure/devops/pipelines/process/templates)